 The Australian Government is responsible for developing a national plan for zero-emission vehicles.
 It controls industry development and import systems, vehicle standards, research and development, and taxation.
 It is responsible for the framework for national approaches to electric vehicle charging, including direct investment in the national highways.
 It is responsible for national resilience, on issues such as fuel security and would have a lead role in introducing vehicle fuel efficiency standards.
 The Australian Government has announced forthcoming policies to support the uptake of electric vehicles in Australia.
 These are in development and evolving as this strategy and action plan is being adopted.
-As of June 2022, announcements include the development of a national electric vehicle strategy, policies to make electric vehicles more affordable by reducing tax, a fast-charging network with chargers every 150 kilometres on highways, the conversion of the Commonwealth's fleet to 75 per cent no-emission vehicles by 2025, and a plan to support lowemission freight vehicles.
+Announcements include the development of a national electric vehicle strategy, policies to make electric vehicles more affordable by reducing tax, a fast-charging network with chargers every 150 kilometres on highways, the conversion of the Commonwealth's fleet to 75 per cent no-emission vehicles by 2025, and a plan to support low-emission freight vehicles.
+In early 2023 the Australian Government released a consultation paper on fuel efficiency standards with the aim of introducing standards for new cars by the end of 2023.
+The City will continue to advocate for broader emissions standards, including for last mile delivery vehicles.
+Complimentary targets and incentives on par with the USA and Europe are also required to reduce emissions from transport.